BrutuZ/LegendasTV.bundle/README.md

 2. Extract the package and rename it to `LegendasTV.bundle`
 3. Put the `LegendasTV.bundle` in [Plex Plugins folder](https://support.plex.tv/hc/en-us/articles/201106098-How-do-I-find-the-Plug-Ins-folder-)

-Ubuntu: `/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-ins`

 4. On the Plex Manager, set your `username` and `password` for [legendas.tv](http://legendas.tv/) under the agent's settings.
 Enable it and you're done!

+Plugins Folder in Ubuntu:
+`/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-ins`